Deploy React Router on AWS

 Build and deploy your React Router SPA:

-npm run buildnpx cdk deploy --all --app="npx tsx stack/index.ts"pnpm run buildpnpm exec cdk deploy --all --app="pnpm exec tsx stack/index.ts"bun run buildnpx cdk deploy --all --app="bunx tsx stack/index.ts"After deployment, you’ll receive a CloudFront URL to access your application.
+npm run buildnpx cdk deploy --app "npx tsx stack/prod.ts"pnpm run buildpnpm exec cdk deploy --app "pnpm exec tsx stack/prod.ts"bun run buildnpx cdk deploy --app "bunx tsx stack/prod.ts"After deployment, you’ll receive a CloudFront URL to access your application.

 Full Stack Deployment (SSR)

-Deploy server-side rendered React Router applications using ECS Fargate and Application Load Balancer with the CDK-WebService library.
+Deploy server-side rendered React Router applications using ECS Fargate and Application Load Balancer with the Fargate construct.

 import type { Config } from "@react-router/dev/config";